digdilem/taskpony/README.md

   - Ability to undelete Lists
   - A self refreshing ability when another client changes the database, so it's displaying the latest info.
   - A history table for tasks and actions.
 Extra detail for tasks for recurring tasks, when lists were created, changed etc.
+  - Move Export buttons toggle from Settings to a button on the top group, but cautious of making that too cluttered.

 - Unlikely: